Storms bear down on New England and East Coast as severe weather persists across the US

 Tornadoes touched down in Nelson, Anderson and Jessamine counties and the city of Prospect on Tuesday, according to the weather service.

-Along with the confirmed tornadoes, Beshear said surveyors were looking at damage in four other counties to determine whether tornadoes were spawned there.
-More than a dozen additional counties reported damage from the storms, he said.
+Beshear said surveyors were also looking at damage in four other counties to determine whether more tornadoes hit there, and over a dozen additional counties reported storm damage.

-“We will get through this, and we’ll get through it together,” he said.
+“We will get through this, and we’ll get through it together,” the governor said.
 “So many are hurting right now, and we want you to know we will be there for you.”

-In Rockdale County, Georgia, crews planned to survey damage to determine whether a tornado touched down during the overnight hours, according to the weather service.
+In Rockdale County, Georgia, crews planned to survey damage to determine whether a tornado hit overnight, according to the weather service.

+Carolyn Gillman rode out the storm in the bathroom in her house east of Atlanta.
+She heard a “big whoosh” and a “big crash,” and rain coming into the home.

-“My living room has been impaled by a tree,” Carolyn Gillman told The Atlanta Journal-Constitution.
+“My living room has been impaled by a tree,” Gillman told The Atlanta Journal-Constitution.

-Gillman said she rode out the storm in her bathroom and then heard rain coming into her house east of Atlanta.

-“I just knew that that big ‘whoosh’ that I heard, that big crash I heard, was the tree coming through,” Gillman told the newspaper.

-The tornado’s path was about 2.8 miles (4.5 kilometers), and it was 150 yards (137 meters) wide, the weather service added.
-The twister damaged numerous residential and commercial structures, in addition to barns and hardwood trees, in the city of about 500 people.
+The twister damaged numerous residential and commercial structures, in addition to barns and trees, in the city of about 500 people.
 No injuries or deaths were reported.

-Sunbright Mayor Karen Melton told the Knoxville News Sentinel that she drove downtown once the tornado had passed, and she found a family there.
+Sunbright Mayor Karen Melton told the Knoxville News Sentinel that she drove downtown once the tornado had passed and found a family there.

-In West Virginia, more than 103,000 homes and businesses remained without power on Wednesday, mostly in the southern part of the state, according to poweroutage.us.
-Some Appalachian Power customers may not get their service back until Thursday night, the utility said.
+In West Virginia, more than 103,000 homes and businesses remained without power Wednesday, mostly in the southern part of the state, according to poweroutage.us.
+Appalachian Power said some customers may not get service back until Thursday night.

-Schools were closed in eight of West Virginia’s 55 counties Wednesday, and a state of emergency declared Tuesday by Gov. Jim Justice remained in place for several counties.
+Schools were closed in eight of West Virginia’s 55 counties, and a state of emergency declared remained in place for several counties.
 Moderate flooding was forecast on the Ohio River, which was expected to crest nearly 6 feet (1.8 meters) above flood stage Thursday at Wheeling.

-In Crisp County, Georgia, roads were closed as emergency workers assessed damage to multiple homes and buildings after a storm early Wednesday morning, authorities said.
+In Crisp County, Georgia, south of Atlanta, roads were closed as emergency workers assessed damage to multiple homes and buildings after a storm early Wednesday, authorities said.

 Photos shared by the sheriff’s office showed large trees atop one home and power lines draped across yards and roads.
 Residents were advised to limit travel due to the damage and possible gas leaks.

-“We’ve been in there all morning surveying the damage, trying to make sure everybody in the homes are OK,” Crisp County Sheriff Billy Hancock said via Facebook.
+“We’ve been in there all morning surveying the damage, trying to make sure everybody in the homes are OK,” county Sheriff Billy Hancock said via Facebook.

-Between 2 and 3 1/2 inches (5.1 and 8.9 centimeters) of rain had fallen in western Pennsylvania since late Monday night, leading to flooding in all corners of the region.
-A flood warning was in effect for much of the region through Wednesday afternoon due to widespread risk of standing water on roadways, as well as rising creeks, streams and rivers.
-Several homeless encampments along the Three Rivers Heritage Trail in Pittsburgh were abandoned due to flooding concerns.
+Between 2 and 3.5 inches (5.1 and 8.9 centimeters) of rain in western Pennsylvania since late Monday night led to flooding, and several homeless encampments along the Three Rivers Heritage Trail in Pittsburgh were abandoned.

+On the other side of the state, a woman in her 80s was killed in the Philadelphia suburb of Collegeville on Wednesday when a tree fell on her car, Montgomery County Department of Public Safety official Todd Stieritz told WCAU-TV.

-Associated Press writers Rebecca Reynolds in Louisville, Kentucky, Dave Collins in Hartford, Conn., John Raby in Charleston, West Virginia, Jeff Martin in Atlanta and Adrian Sainz in Memphis, Tennessee, contributed to this report.
+Associated Press writers Rebecca Reynolds in Louisville, Kentucky, Dave Collins in Hartford, Conn., John Raby in Charleston, West Virginia, Jeff Martin in Atlanta, Adrian Sainz in Memphis, Tennessee, and Lisa Baumann in Bellingham, Washington, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.